katerina-tziala/fullstackopen2019/part2/courseinfo/README.md

 CourseInfo App<br/>
 </h1>

 The *CourseInfo App* is a simple React App which displays information for a course.
-Building upon the *CourseInfo App* developed in *Part1* of this course, in this app the structure of the data changes, additional information for the course is added, and finally the app is structured with the use of components.
+Building upon the *CourseInfo App* developed in *Part1* of this course, in this part the *CourseInfo App* is further developed:

+* the structure of the data changes
+* additional information for the course is added
+* the app is structured with the use of components

 ## Installation of the App
 **1.** Fork and clone this repository.